protocol/research-website/content/posts/202011-research-perspective-on-filecoin-01/index.md

 ---
 # Blog post title
-title: "A PL Research Perspective on Filecoin"
+title: "A Research Perspective on Filecoin"

 # Website post date
 # format YYYY-MM-DD
-date: 2020-11-12
+date: 2020-11-16

 # Publish from this date (defaults to date)
 # publishDate: 2019-09-03